 I choose to use origami paper cut into strips because I like the pattern but you could use construction paper or typing paper.
 Since origami paper is usually 6 inches by 6 inches, I cut it into 6- 1 inch strips.

 I chose a total of 9- 1 inch by 6 inch strips to make 1 paper lantern.
 I hole punched them in the middle about 1/3 of an inch up on the top and bottom.
 (See photo above.)

-I then cut a pipe cleaner to be 5 inches long and made a small loop at the bottom so that the the paper strips would not fall off.
-I then loaded all of the strips onto the pipe cleaner with the pattern facing down towards the little loop.
+Then cut a pipe cleaner to be 5 inches long and made a small loop at the bottom so that the the paper strips will not fall off.
+Load all of the paper strips onto the pipe cleaner with the pattern facing down towards the little loop.
 I alternated color strips as I loaded.
 (See photo below.)

 Next, I loaded the other end of the strips onto the pipe cleaner so that it made an arc shape.
 (See below.)

 I finished it off with a big loop on top to keep the paper lantern strips on and to give a place to hang the lantern if you so desire.

 Then, you just fan the paper strips out and you have a Chinese paper lantern!
 It is a very quick and easy craft.
-You can make bunches of them and hang them from doorways and window frames.
-You can use red strips for a more traditional Chinese Lantern Craft if you prefer.
+You can make bunches of them and hang them from doorways and window frames on a string.
+You can use red paper strips for a more traditional Chinese Lantern Craft if you prefer.